sugakoba/presto/UIUX.md

 want to perform.
 Rather than all the icons been squashed together which make it hard to press and see.

+Color picker panel is available for users to choose from a large variety of colors for background.

+Both image upload and url is available for adding images to slides.

+When there are no presentations on dashboard, a message will be shown for users to create one.
+When slides are not fully loaded onto the page, there is a message showing "loading slides".

 Affordance:

 We also made each action button into bright colors or stand out colors, so it very